Gimly-Blockchain/rn-did-siop-auth-lib/README.md

 opKID: string
 opPrivateKey: string
 expiresIn: number // (optional, default is 6000ms)
 didMethod: string  // optional, IE. "ethr", "eosio".
-By default it is fetched from the authentication requests did_methods_supported
+By default it is taken from the authentication requests did_methods_supported
 ````
 When using typescript these fields are contained in class OPAuthenticatorOptions.